 Once you are used to the style of questions you need to answer, start practicing your timing; 25 minutes to answer 55 questions works out at around 45 seconds per question.

-Check the details of how the test will be given, such as whether it will be remote or not.
+Make sure you know what to expect and how/where you will be taking the test; such as whether it will be remote or not.

 Get used to recognizing the point at which you should make an educated guess and move on.